polkadot-js/api/docs/start/api.tx.wrap.md

 });
 ```

 In the above example, all we need to provide is a call with the fields for the `ValidatorPrefs` object.
 (Any fields not defined will be set to the default for that type, i.e. all zero).
+This object maps through to what is defined on the Substrate side, with the [@polkadot/types version](https://github.com/polkadot-js/api/blob/master/packages/types/src/interfaces/staking/definitions.ts) mapping all fields.

+Be aware that in the JS version naming defaults to `camelCase` where names of fields in Substrate defaults to `snake_case`.
+(Each aligning with conventions in the respective languages)

 ## Understanding types